EssamMohamedAbo-ElMkarem/G2Net-Detecting-Gravitational-Waves/README.md

-# G2Net Detecting Gravitational Waves ViT Based Modeling
+# G2Net Detecting Gravitational Waves in Time and Frequency Domains with(LSTM, ViT and CNN)

 ## Gravitational Waves